iscoe/ISC_AML_2018/src/defenses/README.md

 }
 ```

-You should leave the "type" field as-is and modify the other three fields as needed for your code (although you probably are using a GPU and therefore it is the "container_gpu" and "entry_point" fields which are most important).
+You should leave the <code>"type"</code> field as-is and modify the other three fields as needed for your code (although you probably are using a GPU and therefore it is the "container_gpu" and "entry_point" fields which are most important).
 A concrete example that uses a public image from the Google Container Registry (prefix "gcr.io") is:
 ```
 {
   "type": "defense",